-Singapore Airlines has a selection of SilverKris lounges, for Business and First Class passengers, dotted around the world in locations that typically carry a lot of premium traffic and connecting passengers to their Changi hub.
+Singapore Airlines has a selection of SilverKris lounges, for Business and First Class passengers, dotted around the world in locations that typically carry a lot of premium traffic and connecting passengers to and through its Changi hub.

-Progressively, throughout the network of lounges, SIA is renovating their offering with a new concept in mind – ‘A Home Away From Home’.
+Progressively, throughout the network of lounges, SIA is renovating its offering with a new concept in mind – ‘A Home Away From Home’.

 The new ‘home’ concept SilverKris Lounge showcases Singapore Airlines’ unique heritage distinguished by a customised batik design screen in the welcome foyer.